fuxi-de/lamp_stack/README.md

 * gd

 > If you want to install more extensions, update `./bin/webserver/Dockerfile` as you wish.
-> You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.
+> Afterwards you have to rebuild the docker image by running `docker-compose build` and restart the containers.

 ## phpMyAdmin